jawordpressorg/community-handbook/meetup-organizer/getting-started/optimizing-your-meetup-page.md

 ### About Pages

 Your About Page is where you have the first opportunity to introduce your purpose or goal.
 This is where you put your mission statement and where you should be very clear about what you are about.
 It may not just be enough to say “we are a group about WordPress.”
-If however, you say “we are WordPress users who teach and learn from each other, who enjoy sharing knowledge, and who are passionate about encouraging others into WordPress and Open SourceOpen Source Open Source denotes software for which the original source code is made freely available and may be redistributed and modified.
-Open Source \*\*must be\*\* delivered via a licensing model, see GPL.’” you are introducing both the mission to advance WordPress and the inclusive nature of the event.
+If however, you say “we are WordPress users who teach and learn from each other, who enjoy sharing knowledge, and who are passionate about encouraging others into WordPress and Open Source’” you are introducing both the mission to advance WordPress and the inclusive nature of the event.

 If you are interested in a template for that page that you can edit and adjust for your own group, you can [find that here](https://make.wordpress.org/community/handbook/meetup-organizer/resources/about-page/).